 Visual Analytics methods are used to measure and compare production processes in Industry 4.0.
 This is important, for example, when analyzing changes or errors in production output.
-We offer solutions for all industries that enable comparisons between different production periods and states by quickly visualizing large data sets, opening up a completely new dialogue between users and data.
+We offer solutions for all industries that enable comparisons between different production periods and states through the high-speed visualization of large data sets, opening up a completely new dialogue between users and data.
 A main focus here lies on multivariate analyses, time series and regression analyses.

 All the data that accumulates in Industry 4.0 is important information that, when correctly prepared, not only improves the explanation of existing processes, but above all enables forecasts for the future.
 Visual Analytics offers a range of presentation options here, above all predictive modelling, which can predict future results based on real data.
 Here it is essential to always focus on evaluating the quality of the data because models can only be as good as the data on which they are based.